aljazceru/tailbait/README.md

 4. If a device crosses that threshold, the app scores it based on how many locations, how far apart they are, time correlation, and whether it looks like a known tracker type.
 5. You get a notification with a threat level.
 You can review the device, see it on a map, or whitelist it.

-## Learn mode

-The first thing you should do is teach the app about your own devices.
-Your phone, your watch, your car's Bluetooth, your headphones - these will all trigger alerts if you don't whitelist them first.

-Open Learn Mode, let it scan for a few minutes, then mark everything that's yours.
-Do this at home and maybe once at work to catch devices you carry between locations.

 ## Detection scoring

 The threat score runs from 0.0 to 1.0: